Mewmp55/DADS7202HW02/README.md

 The  Inferencing Models Outcomes.
 ### **Model : SSD ResNet101 V1 FPN 640x640 (RetinaNet101)**
 After we Inferencing Models which are the Pre-train model, finetuning model with 2,000 steps, 5,000 steps, and 10,000 steps.
-Here is the result:
+`Here is the result`:

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196964535-4dd428a7-f11e-49cf-9fb8-e2a939e84065.png">

-Pre-train ResNet101  (RetinaNet101) model cannot detect Durians at all.
+- Pre-train ResNet101  (RetinaNet101) model cannot detect Durians at all.
-Next, inferencing the finetune model with 2,000 steps.
+- Next, inferencing the finetune model with 2,000 steps.
 The output looks better.
 The model can detect and know some Durians with confidentiality at 91% and 94%.
-At 5,000 steps, the model still detects and knows some Durians but has a better confidence level at 95% and 99%.
+- At 5,000 steps, the model still detects and knows some Durians but has a better confidence level at 95% and 99%.
-Add the number of steps to 10,000.
+- Add the number of steps to 10,000.
 Then, the model has more potential.
 It can detect all Durians on the image at a confidence level of 97% to 100%.

 ### **Model: Faster R-CNN ResNet50 V1 640x640**
 Inferencing Models which are the Pre-train model, finetuning model with 1,000 steps, and finetuning model with 2,000 steps.
-Here is the result:
+`Here is the result`:

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196965456-e90db92b-971e-4203-9d48-1e894efacf8a.png">

-**Pre-train** Faster_R-CNN-ResNet50_V1 model can detect Durians, but it does not know what kind of object.
+- **Pre-train** Faster_R-CNN-ResNet50_V1 model can detect Durians, but it does not know what kind of object.
-Next, inferencing the finetune model with 1,000 steps.
+- Next, inferencing the finetune model with 1,000 steps.
 The output looks better.
 The model can detect and know Durians with confidentiality at 100%.

-Then, we try 2,000 steps on finetuning model.
+- Then, we try 2,000 steps on finetuning model.
 The output is the same as 1,000 steps.

 ### *<b>To compare between SSD ResNet101 V1 FPN 640x640 (RetinaNet101) VS Faster R-CNN ResNet50 V1 640x640</b>*
 Estimating the model from mAP and running time to compare as shown in the table.